zeus-ctrl/git-bats-demo/README.md

 ./count_successes.sh
 ```

 we should get that error message.
-And if we run the tests (`bats bat_tests.sh`) we should find the "The script runs without generating an error code" test failing as well.
+And if we run the tests (`bats bat_tests.sh`) we should find that the test labelled "The script runs without generating an error code" fails as well.

 Each command line we execute generates a result state that the shell captures and makes available to us if we want.
 Successful commands return a status of 0, and failed commands return non-zero status codes in some fashion deemed appropriate by the authors of the command.
 If we do `man ls`, for example, and page down to very near the end of the documentation, we find: